 7. Wayback Machine

-This is an amazing service that stores a copy of most of all the sites.
+This is an amazing service that stores a copy of most of all the sites in South Korea.
 It saves many versions so that you can access the older versions of the site.
 Moreover, it also has a large variety of free movies, documentaries, old games, eBooks, etc.

 8. RSS Feed of the site